-- · more assessment by the district - a California Department of Education Diagnostic Center assessment, www.dcn-cde.ca.gov. - an Independent Evaluation at Public Expense (IEE)
+- more assessment by the district - a California Department of Education Diagnostic Center assessment, www.dcn-cde.ca.gov. - an Independent Education Evaluation at Public Expense (IEE)

 Assessments are the foundation upon which an IEP is developed.
 Assessment information is used to decide IEP goals, services, and placement.
-Agreeing with assessments is the start of building agreement on other parts of the IEP.
+Having accurate assessments is the start of developing a meaningful IEP.